healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 *   Chipped coating
 *   Stubborn burn-ons may require some effort

-Crux is a kitchenware brand founded in NYC in 2016 as part of the Made by Gather™.
-With a focus on premium design, they conceptualize products including electric skillets, air-fryer toaster ovens, waffle makers, sous vide cookers, and stand mixers.
+Crux is a Made by Gather kitchenware brand founded in NYC in 2016.
+They try to bring a personal touch to their designs.
+Other products include air-fryer toaster ovens, waffle makers, sous vide cookers, and stand mixers.

-With that said, the Crux Non-Stick Electric Skillet 14620 certainly impressed visually at first and our initial tests of frying eggs and boiling water gave good results.
-Let’s see what else it will have in store for us!
+Out the box, the Crux Non-Stick Electric Skillet 14620 certainly impressed with its good looks.
+The test-run of frying eggs and boiling water was a hit, but how did it do with delicate pancakes and a perfectly seared medium-rare steak?
+See our reveal together with data scores and original pics.

 Performance
 -----------